 Report: 1,700 Iowa firefighters given invalid certifications

-The Iowa Department of Public Safety says more than 1,700 Iowa firefighters and emergency responders have been issued improper credentials due to improper test scoring over a four-year period.
-The department announced Tuesday its former employee, Fire Training Service Bureau Certification and Accreditation Coordinator John McPhee, is charged with misconduct in office and tampering with records.
+This Jan.
+24, 2017 photo provided by the Story County Sheriff's Office in Ames, Iowa shows John McPhee.
+The Iowa Department of Public Safety announced that McPhee, the state's former Fire Training Service Bureau Certification and Accreditation Coordinator, is charged with misconduct in office and tampering with records in connection with improperly scored tests.

 Add your comments below